Greater Albania: Greece

 The irredentist claim in Greece are Chameria, parts of Epirus, the historical Vilayet of Janina.

 The coastal region of Thesprotia in northwestern Greece referred to by Albanians as Çamëria is sometimes included in Greater Albania.
 According to the 1928 census held by the Greek state, there were around 20,000 Muslim Cams in Thesprotia prefecture.
 They were forced to seek refuge in Albania at the end of World War II after a large part of them collaborated and committed a number of crimes together with the Nazis during the 1941–1944 period.
 In the first post-war census (1951), only 123 Muslim Çams were left in the area.
 Descendants of the exiled Muslim Chams (they claim that they are now up to 170,000 now living in Albania) claim that up to 35,000 Muslim Çams were living in southern Epirus before World War II.
 Many of them are currently trying to pursue legal ways to claim compensation for the properties seized by Greece.
 For Greece the issue "does not exist".

 International Crisis Group research

-International Crisis Group researched the issue of Pan-Albanianism and published a report titled "Pan-Albanianism: How Big a Threat to Balkan Stability?" on February 2004.
+International Crisis Group researched the issue of Pan-Albanianism and published a report titled "Pan-Albanianism: How Big a Threat to Balkan Stability?" in February 2004.

 The International Crisis Group advised in the report the Albanian and Greek governments to endeavour and settle the longstanding issue of the Chams displaced from Greece in 1945, before it gets hijacked and exploited by extreme nationalists, and the Chams' legitimate grievances get lost in the struggle to further other national causes.
 Moreover, the ICG findings suggest that Albania is more interested in developing cultural and economic ties with Kosovo and maintaining separate statehood.